 Feeling culturally deprived?
 We can take care of that.

 The Vancouver Art Gallery, home to the art of Emily Carr and much else, offers free admission after 5 P.M. on Tuesdays.

 Prefer your art on the hoof?– Vancouver’s got that too.
-Download the complimentary booklet to take the self-guided Shoreline Art Tour.
-Or cross over to North Vancouver, and experience its public art through a series of self-guided walking tours, like the Lower Lonsdale Public Art Walking Tour and the Edgemont Village – Cycle + See Art Tour.
+Experience public art through a series of self-guided walking tours, like the Lower Lonsdale Public Art Walking Tour and the Edgemont Village – Cycle + See Art Tour.